Bold flavors like soy and sesame make Grilled Thai Beef Salad with Crispy Shallots taste absolutely mouthwatering.

 Please tell me I’m not the only one?!

 In other news, if you don’t feel like going out or baking pizza at home tomorrow, I have an amazing recipe that will knock the heart-adorned socks off of you and your loved one(s) on Valentine’s Day – Grilled Thai Beef Salad with Crispy Shallots.

 This salad recipe comes from Ellie Krieger, and is absolutely out of this world.
 Big, bold flavors like soy sauce and sesame oil combine with the sweet-earthy flavors of fresh basil and cilantro for a salad that won’t leave your husband cough making a peanut butter sandwich to fill up on afterwards.

 That’s because it’s topped with RED MEAT!
 I feel like such a wretched Midwesterner – I don’t think I’ve had a good steak since last summer.
-This salad was far overdue, which made it taste even more delectable. :)
+This salad was far overdue, which made it taste even more delectable.

 Grilled Thai Beef Salad is sexy and impressive, yet light and easy to prepare, leaving you with plenty of time to snuggle after dinner.

 Start with a flank steak, which is not only lower in fat than other steak cuts, but is cheaper too.
 Marinate the steak in a sultry combination of fresh lime juice, brown sugar, soy sauce or gluten-free tamari (dish will not be GF if using soy sauce) and ginger, then grill it at a very high heat for about 5 minutes a side.

 I WISH I would have thought about making this during our stretch of 60 degree days a couple weeks ago, but since our grill is now under 6 inches of snow, my Griddler took over.
 After the steak is done, let it rest for 5-7 minutes before slicing it very thinly against the natural grain of the meat.
 This is important!